-Patricia McMahon is the coordinator and lead interviewer of the Osgoode Society’s Oral History Program.
-She is a lawyer and historian living in Toronto.
+Patricia McMahon is the Director and lead interviewer of the Osgoode Society’s Oral History Program.
+She is a professor at Osgoode Hall Law School, and a historian, living in Toronto.

 Dr. McMahon holds a Ph.D. in History from the University of Toronto and a J.S.D. from Yale Law School.
 Her Ph.D. dissertation examined the influence of public opinion on Canada’s nuclear policy under John Diefenbaker and Lester Pearson.
 Her J.S.D. dissertation detailed how pressure groups influenced the fusion of law and equity culminating in England’s Judicature Acts of 1873-1875.

 Called to the Bar of Ontario in 2004, Dr. McMahon worked for a decade as a civil litigator at Osler, Hoskin and Harcourt LLP before joining Torys LLP as a research lawyer.
 Her practice focuses on civil, constitutional, and tax disputes, and she has appeared before all levels of court.
 Before joining Osler, Trish served as a law clerk to Mr. Justice Ian Binnie at the Supreme Court of Canada and was a Fulbright Scholar at Yale Law School.
 While at Yale, she was a student director in a legal aid clinic engaged in civil liberties litigation related to the policies of the US government following the attacks on September 11, 2001.
 This included cases involving detentions, search and seizure, due process, international human rights, and humanitarian law.
 From 2004 to 2008, she served as a Regional Representative for the Executive Committee of Yale Law School.
 Dr. McMahon is currently a professor at Osgoode Hall Law School.